Dorothy Usner's naughty photographs

 The police charge against the Sydney alleged X-ray man, ... is that he exposed to view a nude female under the pretence of a scientific exhibition.(He was later acquitted.)

 It thus appears that some elements of Cato's story are true.
-Photographs – who took them is not known, although it was almost certainly H. Walter Barnett – of Dorothy Usner appear to have caused some discussion in Melbourne, though there is no evidence that they did so in Sydney.
+Photographs of Dorothy Usner – who took them is not known, although it was almost certainly H. Walter Barnett – appear to have caused some discussion in Melbourne, though there is no evidence that they did so in Sydney.
 As for the money figures of £400 and £42, is it possible now to find out if these are correct or not?
 We can ask why (and how) Cato remembered them, especially considering the precision of the latter.
+As Cato was only 7 years old at the time he obviously learnt everything about Dorothy Usner's visit to Australia from someone else, presumably Barnett.

 It seems that a few of the "offending" photographs made it into mass circulation: